 How to choose the best removals company

-If recommendations and reviews are important to you, the Which?
+The Which?
 Trusted Traders endorsement scheme can help you find a removals company you can rely on.
 All removals firms granted Which?
 Trusted Trader status have passed our rigorous assessment process, which involves credit, reference and administrative checks, as well as an interview from a trained assessor.

 An extra benefit of using a Which?
 Trusted Trader is that we have ombudsman services on hand to provide independent dispute resolution if things go wrong.